AI in Marketing: Tools, Strategies & Best Practices 2026

 - Analyze search volume and keyword difficulty

-- Collect questions from the target audience (People Also Ask, forums, Reddit)
+- Collect questions from the target group (People Also Ask, forums, Reddit)

 Step 2: Create a briefing

-Create a detailed briefing including: target keyword, search intent, target audience, tone of voice, structure (H2/H3), internal links, and unique angle.
+Create a detailed briefing with: target keyword, search intent, target group, tone, structure (H2/H3), internal links and a unique angle.
 The more precise the briefing, the better the AI output.

 Prompt the AI with the briefing.
 Best practices for prompts:

-- Assign role ("You are an experienced SEO content writer for the Austrian market")
+- Assign a role ("You are an experienced SEO content writer for the Austrian market")

 - Provide examples ("Write in the style of [reference article]")

-- Define limitations ("No clichés, no empty phrases, concrete numbers")
+- Define constraints ("No filler, no empty phrases, concrete numbers")

 This is the most critical step – and the one most people skip:

-- Adjust your brand voice: Does the tone match your brand?
+- Adjust brand voice: Does the tone match your brand?

-- Check for uniqueness: Include your own experiences, case studies, and opinions.
+- Check uniqueness: Add your own experiences, case studies and opinions

-Publish, track performance, and iterate.
-After 2–4 weeks: Check rankings and update content if necessary.
+Publish, track performance and iterate.
+After 2–4 weeks: check rankings, update content if needed.

 The golden rules for AI content

-- Never publish without checking.— AI hallucinates, invents sources, and makes factual errors
+- Never publish unchecked – AI hallucinates, invents sources and makes factual errors

-- Contribute your own expertise— Google evaluates E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness)
+- Bring in your own expertise – Google evaluates E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness)

-- Do not copy 1:1— Treat the AI output as a rough draft, not as a finished article.
+- Do not copy 1:1 – Treat the AI output as a rough draft, not a finished article

-- Maintain transparency— In some sectors (medicine, law), the use of AI must be disclosed.
+- Maintain transparency – In some industries (medicine, law) the use of AI must be disclosed

-SEOAI benefits massively — from keyword research to technical analysis.
-Here are the most effective use cases:
+SEO benefits massively from AI – from keyword research to technical analysis.
+Here are the most effective areas of use:

 Keyword research with AI

-Traditional keyword research using tools like Ahrefs or Semrush provides data.
+Traditional keyword research with tools like Ahrefs or Semrush delivers data.
 AI helps to interpret this data:

-- Long-Tail Discovery"What questions do users ask about [keyword]?" — AI delivers dozens of variations
+- Long-tail discovery: "Which questions do users ask around [keyword]?" – AI delivers dozens of variants

 Technical SEO with AI

-Our SEO CheckerCombines automated analysis with AI-powered recommendations for action — test your website for free.
+Our SEO checker combines automated analysis with AI-supported recommendations – test your website for free.

 Content optimization with AI